developersbm/FinanceBuddy-FinanceTracker/README.md

 - Use the middleware for parsing JSON body and add cors to allow request in the frontend URL.
 - Dynamic route mounting

-* Allow access to the backend doing
+* Allow access to the backend
 ```
 cd backend
 npm start
 ```
-* Allow access to the frontend doing
+* Allow access to the frontend
 ```
 cd frontend
 npm start